Update: Abbott Recalls Enfamil Baby Formula After Reports of Illnesses, Including Infant Death

-Parents should either feed Enfamil to infants immediately or cover and store in refrigerator at 35–40°F (2–4°C) in a timely manner for no longer than 24 hours.
-Parents should not use prepared formula if it is unrefrigerated for more than a total of 2 hours.
-Do not freeze prepared formula.
-After feeding begins, parents should use formula within 1 hour or discard.
+Parents should either feed Enfamil Baby Formula or similar human milk fortifier to infants immediately or cover and store in the refrigerator at 35–40°F (2–4°C) promptly for no longer than 24 hours.
+Parents should not use prepared human milk fortifier if it is unrefrigerated for more than a total of 2 hours.
+Do not freeze the prepared formula.
+After feeding begins, parents should use a human milk fortifier within 1 hour or discard it.

 Is Enfamil FDA Approved?

-No. The U.S. Food and Drug Administration does not approve formulas before they can be marketed.
-However, all formula marketed in the United States must meet federal nutrient requirements and infant formula manufacturers must notify the FDA prior to marketing a new formula.
+No. The U.S. Food and Drug Administration does not approve human milk fortifier products before they can be marketed.
+However, all formulas marketed in the United States must meet federal nutrient requirements and toxic baby formula manufacturers must notify the FDA before marketing a new formula.

 Which Formulas Use Cow's Milk as Base?

 About 80% of infant formulas are cow’s milk-based, and almost every major brand (and store brand equivalent) offers consumers and parents a bovine-based product, including: